jonodrew/uol-msc-cyber/Reading/Computer networks, a systems approach.md

 SMTP is the protocol, but they generally come packaged with a standard: for example, [[RFC]] 822 and the [[Multipurpose Internet Mail Extensions]] standards define the format of email messages.

 #### 9.1.2: the [[World Wide Web]]
+#### 9.3.2: Network management
+How do you manage a network?
+Easy!
+You use the network itself.
+As we've established, you need a #protocol to communicate over the network.
+There are two general approaches: [[Simple Network Management Protocol|SNMP]] and [[OpenConfig]].